Volkswagen rules out Honeywell, DuPont refrigerant

-FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE), the world’s third largest carmaker, has joined compatriot Daimler (DAIGn.DE) in deciding not to use a new air-conditioning refrigerant developed by U.S. firms Honeywell (HON.N) and DuPont DD.N in its cars.
+FRANKFURT, March 8 (Reuters) - Volkswagen, the world’s third largest carmaker, has joined compatriot Daimler in deciding not to use a new air-conditioning refrigerant developed by U.S. firms Honeywell and DuPont in its cars.

 Volkswagen plans to roll out carbon dioxide-based air conditioning systems throughout its entire fleet instead of the Honeywell/DuPont refrigerant called HFO-1234yf, which was created to meet more stringent environmental regulation.